 Money is so valuable now one has to look to see where it will go the farthest.
 We can convince you by our Goods, which are facts, that you can't only SAVE money but MAKE money by purchasing from us instead of credit houses.
 We sell for cash, and therefore have no losses.
-We guarantee what we say, and if Goods are not satisfactory, you can return them and get your money.
+We guarantee what we say, and if Goods are not satisfactory, you can Orangeburg last Wednesday.
+They return them and get your money.